SomeDebris/debris_scouter/README.md

 A simple bash script made to be run by scouts during an FRC event.
 It tracks the performance of a single FRC robot across a match.
-It is intended to feel like a hand-held counter device: during matches, it acts on each key press and immediately writes the result to a small text file.
+It is intended to feel like a hand-held counter device: during matches, it acts on each key press and immediately writes the result to a small text file without any additional prompting.
 This script should run on most linux distributions without issue.

 ## Usage